 If you'd rather pay someone else to do that for you, we cover our favorite sites for buying FLAC files here.
 If you want to find music and don't know which site the music is on, do a Google search for the name of the artist/album and "digital."

 How do I play FLAC files?

 Portable: While Android MP3 players have dwindled in popularity, they have been replaced by high-res portable players like Sony's Walkman NWZ-ZX1 and the PonoPlayer that are designed to support FLAC natively, up to 24-bit/192kHz.
-Meanwhile, traditional MP3 players by Creative, iRiver and FiiO can typically playback FLAC.
-See CNET's best players that support FLAC here.
+Meanwhile, traditional PMPs by Sony, iRiver and FiiO can typically play back FLAC.

-Though streaming services may come and go, and the long-term prospects of Spotify are not assured, a FLAC file is like a CD: once you buy it or rip it, it's yours forever (barring storage catastrophes).
+Though streaming services may come and go, and even the long-term prospects of Spotify are not assured, a FLAC file is like a CD: once you buy it or rip it, it's yours forever (barring storage catastrophes).
 FLAC may never actually supplant MP3, but if you care about sound quality, then FLAC is undoubtedly your best option -- both now and into the foreseeable future.

 Editors' note, March 2, 2017: This article was originally published in October 2012 and has been updated with new information.